 - (i) The Group's main interest rate risk arises from short-term and long-term borrowings with variable rates and exposes the Group to cash flow interest rate risk.
-During the six-month periods ended June 30, 2020 and 2019, the Group's borrowings at variable rate were denominated in USD and CNY. - (ii) The Group's borrowings are measured at amortised cost.
-The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates.

-(iii)If the borrowing interest rates had increased/decreased by 10% with all other variables held constant, post-tax profit for the six-month periods ended June 30, 2020 and 2019 is immaterial.
+During the sixmonth periods ended June 30, 2021 and 2020, the Group's borrowings at variable rate were denominated in USD and CNY. - (ii) The Group's borrowings are measured at amortised cost.
+The borrowings are periodically contractually repriced and to that extent are also exposed to the risk of future changes in market interest rates. - (iii) If the borrowing interest rates had increased/decreased by 10% with all other variables held constant, the effect on post-tax profit for the six-month periods ended June 30, 2021 and 2020 is immaterial.